saltstack/salt/doc/topics/netapi/index.rst

     Prior to Salt's Helium release, netapi modules lived in the separate sister projected ``salt-api``.
 That project has been merged into the main Salt project.

+.. seealso:: :ref:`The full list of netapi modules <all-netapi-modules>`

 Client interfaces
 =================